European Corporate Roundup for Monday

-European corporate news is in focus Monday, with pharmaceutical companies AstraZeneca and Novartis receiving approvals from the U.S. Food and Drug Administration.
+Pharmaceuticals were in focus Monday, with AstraZeneca and Novartis receiving approvals from the U.S. Food and Drug Administration.
 RBR Capital also revealed its plan for a shake-up of Credit Suisse.

 Continue Reading Below

-AstraZeneca received approval for a new formulation of its type-2 diabetes treatment option Bydureon.
+AstraZeneca received FDA approval for a new formulation of its type-2 diabetes treatment option Bydureon.

 Bydureon BCise, a single-dose autoinjector device that is used once a week, reduces blood-sugar levels and has the added benefit of aiding weight loss, the company said.